daid/ezflashjr/doc/Protocol.md

 - `$01` Map `ROM Load command` data into SRAM area.
 See [ROM Load data](#rom-load-data)
 - `$03` Map ROM Load status into SRAM area. $A000 reads as $02 when rom loading is done.

+### $7FD2: Unknown

+This is written to $00 and $01 during firmware update. $A000 is read after $01 is written.
+Potentially write status info on firmware update?

 ### $7FD4: Unknown

 This is written to $00 during preperation to load a rom.
 Reason unknown.